 In the LIFO method, when calculating profit, is most recent purchasing cost is subtracted from its selling price to calculate the reported profit.
 As you can see, using the LIFO method for inventory valuation and accounting lowers your return profit.

 Difference Between FIFO and LIFO

 FIFO or LIFO are the methods that companies use to assess their inventory and calculate profit.
-The amount of profit a company generates affects their income taxes.
+The amount of profit a company generates affects its income taxes.

-The difference between FIFO and LIFO are showcased as below.
+The difference between FIFO and LIFO is showcased below.

 |Meaning||The first in first out or the FIFO method assumes that the oldest products in a company’s inventory have been sold first.||The last in first out or the LIFO method assumes that the last item of inventory purchased is the first one sold.|